 When translating a text related to a certain subject field, BIF and one or several SFFs are used.
-The order of their operation is specified when post-editing.
+Order of their operation is specified when post-editing.
 As a rule, BIF has the lowest priority.
-At each stage, the specified subject field blocks associated with the appropriate MIF subfile are selected, and information from these blocks is used in accordance with the prespecified order.
+At each stage, the specified subject-field blocks associated with the appropriate MIF subtile are selected, and information from these blocks is used in accordance with the prespecified order.

-For instance, the words from the source text are first matched against the subject field dictionary having the highest priority at the stages.
-Then the words missing in the subject field dictionary are matched against the base dictionary (common vocabulary dictionary).
-The main advantage of the modular generation and use of information as compared to utilization of a single file, from our point of view, lies in the complete independence of all subject field files.
-This, allows us to use several independent groups of linguists who work on different subject fields when the system is upgraded.
-Besides, making the subject field more narrow simplifies creation of files due to decrease of lexico-grammatical homography and lexical ambiguity, which enables us to enlist specialists unfamiliar with the particularities of the system linguistic support for the creation of files.
+For instance, at some stage the words from the source text are first matched against the subject-field dictionary having the highest priority.
+Then the words missing in the subject-field dictionary are matched against the base dictionary (common vocabulary dictionary).

+Main advantage of the modular generation and use of information as compared to utilisation of a single file, from our point of view, lies in a complete independence of all subject-field files.
+This allows several independent groups of linguists who work in different subject fields to participate in files extension.
+Besides, making the subject field more narrow simplifies creation of files due to decrease of lexical-grammatical homography and lexical ambiguity, which enables us to enlist specialists unfamiliar with the particularities of the system linguistic support for creation of files.

-An important consideration is the fact that - despite the enlargement of the entire information file (due to duplication of information in various SFFs) when translation takes place - only a part of the common file is read into main memory of the computer, decreasing, thereby, the translation time.
+Another important consideration is the fact that despite the enlargement of the entire information file (due to duplication of information in various SFFs), when a translation is made, only a part of the common file is read into the main memory of a computer, thereby decreasing the translation time.